richardanaya/metamorphosis/README.md

 }
 ```

-# A simple physics system
+# Physics System

-This uses calculate a `position + velocity*time_step` calculation for 10 positions
+This calculate a `position + velocity*time_step` calculation for 10 positions in parallel

 ```rust
 use js_ffi::*;
 use metamorphosis::*;